Current list of vacancies in the South African Government

 Department of Agriculture, Land Reform and Rural Development

-Department of Basic Education (How to apply)
+Department of Basic Education - 12 vacancies (How to apply)

 Department of Communications and Digital Technologies